 The IOAS is an accreditation body registered in the USA which is dedicated to working with standard setters, scheme owners and regulatory authorities in organic production and related sustainability and social fields.
 IOAS’s 20th Anniversary Seminar, ‘Organic Inspection and Certification 2025’, held in India in November 2017, brought together key actors from the organic sector to explore and discuss the status of organic inspection and certification, with the aim of identifying deficiencies and developing an action plan to help tackle them.

-Organic has grown dramatically in the last 40 years.
+Organics has grown dramatically in the last 40 years.
 Growth and success bring new challenges, new opportunities but also threats.
 The seminar identified six areas of weakness which are summarised in the graphic below which already undermine the growth of the organic sector and will continue to do so if not addressed.

 What are we trying to do?